Published: 18 Dec 2025

 year = 2024

-In this method, we make use of the calendar module of the Python library to determine whether a given year is a leap by invoking the isleap()function.
-For more information about the calendar module and its functions, refer to the calendar module documentation.
+In this method, we make use of the calendar module of the Python library to determine whether a given year is a leap by invoking the isleap() function.

 This method explains a leap year program using the lambda function of Python programming language.